-The stunning internal design of the Torre Colonna Guest House is rivalled only by our first class location in the very stomach of Rome’s historical and commercial city centre.
+The stunning internal design of the Torre Colonna Boutique Residence is rivalled only by our first class location in the very stomach of Rome’s historical and commercial city centre.
 Just moments away is Piazza Venezia, the epicentre of the city and platform of the Victor Emmanuel II monument - known simply as the Vittoriano.

 The Vittoriano backs onto the ancient Imperial Roman Forum, set some 50 metres below modern day street level, and leading from the side of the Vittoriano, overlooking the full length of downtown ancient Rome and finishing up at the majestic Colosseum, is Rome’s most grand and beautiful thoroughfare, Via dei Fori Imperiali.

 Leave a note in the Additional Comments box when you book online if you’d like us to contact you to arrange an airport transfer at a competitive rate.

 Taxis from both Fiumicino and Ciampino Airports into the city centre cost a fixed rate before 11pm, visible on the tariff sheets in the back of the cab.
 Be vigilant with Roman taxi drivers, of which there are a great many opportunists.